Get Better Quotes 35+

 Like other monopolistic states, North Dakota does not utilize NCCI classification codes like most states that allow private insurance carriers to compete.
 This often creates problems when doing business in other states.
 Employers can follow this link to view the most recent North Dakota Classification Manual.

-Quick Workers Comp Quotes
+Fast Workers' Comp Quotes

-We make the process of getting workers compensation quotes fast and easy.
+We make the process of getting workers' compensation quotes fast and easy.
 We know your time is valuable.
 That's why we work harder to streamline the quote process, compare your rates and coverages, and present your best options as quickly as possible.
 We often have your insurance quotes ready in less than 24 hours.